Giuseppe-Mazzapica/gm-wp-hasher/README.md

 $hasher->hash('plain_text_password');
 ```

+**Note**: Considering that nowadays there're better ways to encode passwords, only use this lib to
+encode passwords if you want a WordPress compatible hash.

 ## Why?

 Well, if you are getting rid of WordPress, you may want to need a way to check WordPress users